Motify is a platform for online training in Russia and the USA. Users can track their

 2022 · Product Design

-In response to negative feedback about our calorie counter feature on the App Store and Google Play, we sought to identify and address the issue within this aspect of the product.
+and Google Play, we sought to identify and address the issue within this aspect of the

 Our design process was employed to tackle the problem